PhamLoc9504/DACN/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Existing Supabase schema is used directly; no seed data is required.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.